-Regulation 477 provides that a licensed asbestos removalist must take specific measures, so far as is reasonably practicable, when removing friable asbestos.

-Sub-regulation 477(2) requires a licensed asbestos removalist to test an enclosure used in removing friable asbestos for leaks.

-Sub-regulation 477(3) stipulates that sub-regulations 477(1)(b) and d) do not apply if glove bags are used in class A asbestos removal work.

-Sub-regulation 477(5) also sets out requirements regarding any enclosures used in removing friable asbestos.

-The maximum penalty for contravening sub-regulation 477 is \$6 000 for an individual and \$30 000 for a body corporate.
+- 1271.
+Regulation 477 provides that a licensed asbestos removalist must take specific measures, so far as is reasonably practicable, when removing friable asbestos. - 1272.
+Sub-regulation 477(2) requires a licensed asbestos removalist to test any enclosure used in removing friable asbestos for leaks. - 1273.
+Sub-regulation 477(3) stipulates that paragraphs 477(1)(b) and (d) do not apply if glove bags are used in class A asbestos removal work. - 1274.
+Sub-regulation 477(5) also sets out requirements regarding dismantling any enclosures used in removing friable asbestos. - 1275.
+The maximum penalty for contravening regulation 477 is \$6 000 for an individual and \$30 000 for a body corporate.